konradzdeb/blog/content/post/2025-03-14-git-dotfiles/index.md

 # What are .dotfiles?

-Dotfiles are configuration files on Unix-like systems that begin with a dot (.) and are usually hidden by default.
-They store settings and preferences for various applications and system tools, such as shells, editors, and version control systems.
-By keeping configurations in these hidden files, users can easily customize their environments, share settings across different machines, and maintain consistency in their workflows.
-Some files end up in the `~/.config/` directory because many modern Linux and Unix-like programs follow the XDG Base Directory Specification, which recommends storing user-specific configuration files in the `XDG_CONFIG_HOME` directory (usually `~/.config`).
-This approach helps keep user home directories less cluttered by grouping all configuration files in one organized location, making it easier to manage, back up, or share custom settings across systems.
+Dotfiles are hidden configuration files on Unix-like systems.
+Their filenames start with a dot (`.`), making them hidden by default.
+They store preferences and settings for programs like shells, text editors, and version control systems.

+Many modern Linux applications follow the XDG Base Directory Specification.
+This guideline recommends placing user-specific configuration files in `~/.config` (or `$XDG_CONFIG_HOME`).
+Using this standard reduces clutter in home directories and simplifies managing configurations across systems.

 # Implementation

-In order to control .dotfiles across multiple locations we need to create a special version of the git repository which I'm going to alias to a convenient `config` command.
-As a consequence I will be able to run traditional git commads using `config` alias to manage versioning of configuration files.
-Mastering Emacs is something I always wanted to do is to version control my Emacs configuration as I progress through various changes.
-I would initially version control main Emacs configuration file `~/.emacs.d/init.el`:
+To version control dotfiles with Git, we create a special repository setup.
+We’ll alias this setup to a convenient `config` command, making it easy to run regular Git operations on our configurations.

+For example, version controlling my Emacs configuration (`~/.emacs.d/init.el`) looks like this:

 ``` bash
 config switch -c configs/emacs_install